 The founder, CEO, and product architect of the company, Elon Musk, was a bit more »

-Oracle (NASDAQ: ORCL) has announced earnings surprises for their last four quarters.
+Oracle (NYSE: ORCL) has announced earnings surprises for their last four quarters.
 On December 20th, 2011 they are expected to announce earnings again.
 Someone is going to be surprised.
 Management and analysts are each forecasting their own sets of numbers for the quarter.

 Management issued guidance of $0.56 to $0.58 earnings per share for this quarter when they last reported earnings.
 The Zacks Consensus Estimate has analysts pinning more »